Yingjie-UCSD/Recommender-System/README.md

 ### 3.2 Seasonality
-In the context of product review data, it is important to figure out whether there exists seasonality or not.
+In the context of product review data, it is important to figure out whether there exists seasonality or not, which may influence the feature engineering process.

 ![seasonality over year](https://github.com/Yingjie-UCSD/Recommender-System/blob/master/image/seasonality%20over%20year.png)

 ![seasonality over month](https://github.com/Yingjie-UCSD/Recommender-System/blob/master/image/seasonality%20over%20month.png)
 ## 4. Predictive task<a name="predictivetask"></a>
+**Labels**
+- reviews with rating greater than 4 stars as positive
+- reviews with rating less than 4 stars as negative

+**Predictive task:** classify reviews into positive and negative.

+**Problems in dataset**
 - Imbalanced data problem
-- (Text Mining) High dimensionality problem Pre-analyzed ratings distribution histogram, count of reviews and average rating over month plot.
+- (Text Mining) High dimensionality problem

 ### 4.1 Baseline: Latent-factor model<a name="baseline"></a>

 ## 5. Feature engineering<a name="feature"></a>